koriol/koriol.github.io/wcag-1.md

 | Understandable | Information and the operation of the user interface must be understandable. | **Heading Sequence:** Non-sequential levels (e.g., jumping H2 to H4). **List Structure:** Improperly nested or formatted HTML lists. | 1.3.1 Info & Relationships, 2.4.6 Headings and Labels. |
 | Robust | Content must be robust enough to be interpreted reliably by a wide variety of user agents (including AT). | **Frame Names:** Missing or non-descriptive names. **ARIA/Landmark Nesting:** Ensuring valid code structure for screen reader compatibility. | 4.1.2 Name, Role, Value. |

+### Audit Reflection

+The abundance of 'Landmark' and 'Heading Sequence' errors suggests that the original development prioritized visual layout over semantic structure.
+My remediation strategy will move away from 'Div-heavy' development toward a semantic-first approach using HTML5 landmarks.
+Since Operability (Landmarks/Headings) is the biggest finding, adding a visual representation of a "Correct vs. Incorrect" structure would be very helpful.

+#### Skills & Tools
+* **Multi-Vector Auditing:** Using three distinct engines (Lighthouse, WAVE, Axe-core) to triangulate accessibility barriers.
+* **Compliance Interpretation:** Translating automated "pass/fail" results into WCAG 2.2 Success Criteria and POUR Principles.
+* **Responsive Accessibility:** Identifying how the "Accessibility Tree" changes between mobile and desktop views (specifically regarding touch targets and hidden menus).